*** PREVIOUS RESULTS *** Last week, AVweb asked our readers how many hours they had flown in 2004.

 Key Takeaways:

-- This week, AVweb is asking for readers' opinions on the proposed introduction of biometrics to pilot certificates as part of new anti-terrorism legislation.
+- This week's poll asks readers for their opinion on the potential introduction of biometric parameters to pilot certificates, and possibly for mechanics, as part of a new anti-terrorism bill.

 See a mistake?
 Contact us.